FalkMeck/Decoding_Cortical_Chronotopy/README.md

 #### DV02_ISC
 Contains all code from the "raw" task fMRI nifti files over the preprocessing and determining ISC values up to the analysis, including the calcualtion of all hypothesis tests and creation of graphics (consult separate **README** for more information).

+#### Supplementary_Analysis
+Contains code that compares the two uni-to-multimodal gradient approaches from the manuscript (see folder 02_UM) with the established gradients from [Margulies et al. (2016)]https://doi.org/10.1073/pnas.1608282113 and [Sydnor et al. (2021)]https://doi.org/10.1016/j.neuron.2021.06.016
+This analysis validates the methods applied in the investigation of cortical organizational schemes.